JupyterPhysSciLab/JupyterPiDAQ/docs/User_Guide.md

 ### Collecting data
 **Using the Menu**

-From the "DAQ Commands" menu select "Insert New Run After Selection..." or "Append New Run to End...".
-The first will insert the code to set up data collection for a run in the cell below the currently selected cell.
+From the "DAQ Commands" menu select "Insert New run after selected cell..."
-The second will append this to the end of the notebook.
+This will insert the code to set up data collection for a run in the cell below the currently selected cell.
+Insert the name you want for the run into the code as specified.
 When the cell is run it will generate a GUI that looks like the figure 2, below.
 Fill in the information to define what you wish to do (see below figure 2 for more details).